dcYuan33/llm-course/README.md

 * **Ingesting documents**: Document loaders are convenient wrappers that can handle many formats: PDF, JSON, HTML, Markdown, etc. They can also directly retrieve data from some databases and APIs (GitHub, Reddit, Google Drive, etc.).
 * **Splitting documents**: Text splitters break down documents into smaller, semantically meaningful chunks.
 Instead of splitting text after *n* characters, it's often better to split by header or recursively, with some additional metadata.
 * **Embedding models**: Embedding models convert text into vector representations.
 Picking task-specific models significantly improves performance for semantic search and RAG.
-* **Vector databases**: Vector databases (like [Chroma](https://www.trychroma.com/), [Pinecone](https://www.pinecone.io/), [Milvus](https://milvus.io/), [FAISS](https://faiss.ai/), [Annoy](https://github.com/spotify/annoy), etc.) are designed to store embedding vectors.
+* **Vector databases**: Vector databases are designed to store embedding vectors.
 They enable efficient retrieval of data that is 'most similar' to a query based on vector similarity.

-📚 **References**:
-* [Sentence Transformers library](https://www.sbert.net/): Popular library for embedding models.

 With RAG, LLMs retrieve contextual documents from a database to improve the accuracy of their answers.
-RAG is a popular way of augmenting the model's knowledge without any fine-tuning.
+RAG is a popular way of augmenting the model's knowledge without any fine-tuning.Real-life applications can require complex pipelines, including SQL or graph databases, as well as automatically selecting relevant tools and APIs.
+These advanced techniques can improve a baseline solution and provide additional features.

-* **Orchestrators**: Orchestrators like LangChain and LlamaIndex are popular frameworks to connect your LLMs with tools and databases.
-The Model Context Protocol (MCP) introduces a new standard to pass data and context to models across providers.
-* **Retrievers**: Query rewriters and generative retrievers like CoRAG and HyDE enhance search by transforming user queries.
-Multi-vector and hybrid retrieval methods combine embeddings with keyword signals to improve recall and precision.
 * **Memory**: To remember previous instructions and answers, LLMs and chatbots like ChatGPT add this history to their context window.
 This buffer can be improved with summarization (e.g., using a smaller LLM), a vector store + RAG, etc.
+* **Query construction**: Structured data stored in traditional databases requires a specific query language like SQL, Cypher, metadata, etc. We can directly translate the user instruction into a query to access the data with query construction.
+* **Retrieval**: Query rewriters and generative retrievers like CoRAG and HyDE enhance search by transforming user queries.
+Multi-vector and hybrid retrieval methods combine embeddings with keyword signals to improve recall and precision.
+* **Post-processing**: Final step that processes the inputs that are fed to the LLM.
+It enhances the relevance and diversity of documents retrieved with re-ranking, [RAG-fusion](https://github.com/Raudaschl/rag-fusion), and classification.
+* **Generation**:Feed the core references, memories of historic chats and final prompt to the LLM,then LLM output the results.

 * **Evaluation**: We need to evaluate both the document retrieval (context precision and recall) and the generation stages (faithfulness and answer relevancy).
 It can be simplified with tools [Ragas](https://github.com/explodinggradients/ragas/tree/main) and [DeepEval](https://github.com/confident-ai/deepeval) (assessing quality).

 📚 **References**:
+* [LangChain - Query Construction](https://blog.langchain.dev/query-construction/): Blog post about different types of query construction.
 * [Pinecone - Retrieval Augmentation](https://www.pinecone.io/learn/series/langchain/langchain-retrieval-augmentation/): Overview of the retrieval augmentation process.
 * [RAG pipeline - Metrics](https://docs.ragas.io/en/stable/concepts/metrics/index.html): Overview of the main metrics used to evaluate RAG pipelines.

-Real-life applications can require complex pipelines, including SQL or graph databases, as well as automatically selecting relevant tools and APIs.
-These advanced techniques can improve a baseline solution and provide additional features.

-* **Query construction**: Structured data stored in traditional databases requires a specific query language like SQL, Cypher, metadata, etc. We can directly translate the user instruction into a query to access the data with query construction.
-* **Tools**: Agents augment LLMs by automatically selecting the most relevant tools to provide an answer.
-These tools can be as simple as using Google or Wikipedia, or more complex, like a Python interpreter or Jira.
-* **Post-processing**: Final step that processes the inputs that are fed to the LLM.
-It enhances the relevance and diversity of documents retrieved with re-ranking, [RAG-fusion](https://github.com/Raudaschl/rag-fusion), and classification.
-* **Program LLMs**: Frameworks like [DSPy](https://github.com/stanfordnlp/dspy) allow you to optimize prompts and weights based on automated evaluations in a programmatic way.

-📚 **References**:
-* [LangChain - Query Construction](https://blog.langchain.dev/query-construction/): Blog post about different types of query construction.
-* [Pinecone - LLM agents](https://www.pinecone.io/learn/series/langchain/langchain-agents/): Introduction to agents and tools with different types.
-* [LLM Powered Autonomous Agents](https://lilianweng.github.io/posts/2023-06-23-agent/) by Lilian Weng: A more theoretical article about LLM agents.
 * [LangChain - OpenAI's RAG](https://blog.langchain.dev/applying-openai-rag/): Overview of the RAG strategies employed by OpenAI, including post-processing.
-* [DSPy in 8 Steps](https://dspy-docs.vercel.app/docs/building-blocks/solving_your_task): General-purpose guide to DSPy introducing modules, signatures, and optimizers.
 </details>